Cumulative activity of inelastic events under hadron collisions: Energy dependence of cumulative inelastic activity in hadron interactions

 The function $a^b_{inel}(s)$ accumulates contributions of the inelastic events generated under hadron collisions with impact parameters in the interval $[0,b]$.
 It combines the effects of collision geometry with dynamical effects emphasizing the role of hadron production mechanism and its energy dependence.
 The differential inelastic activity is determined by the inelastic overlap function $h_{inel}(s,b)$, Eq. (\ref{pin}).

 The proposal to use a cumulative definition of the inelastic activity is related to probabalistic nature of the impact parameter reconstruction from the centrality which in its turn has also both the cumulative and geometrical nature.
 The combined study of centrality and cumulative inelastic activity in hadron interactions seems to be a useful tool for the dynamics study and the hadron production models discrimination.
-Indeed, the inelastic probability distribution $P_{inel}(s,b)$ can be calculated from the experimentally measured cumulative inelastic activity\footnote{The relevant measurements are related to the respective multiplicity of produced charged hadrons.} at fixed values of centrality (Eq. \ref{pin}).
-Unitarity equation can be rewritten in the following form \cite{web}:

-Since mean multiplicity of the generated particles $\bar n(s,b)= \bar n(s) P_{inel}(s,b)$, the cumulative inelastic activity can be expressed in the form:
+Indeed, the inelastic differential contribution $\sigma_{inel}(s,b)$ can be calculated from the experimentally measured cumulative inelastic activity\footnote{The relevant measurements are related to the respective multiplicity of produced charged hadrons.} at fixed values of centrality (Eq. \ref{pin}).